 Dr. Joel Siegel has developed an outstanding table to ASSIST growers in their NOW management decisions.
 His table does NOT constitute a recommendation!
 Use this very valuable tool in your discussions with your crop advisor to customize your pest management program.
-In order to provide this table for this article, Joel agreed to share this DRAFT with us.
-Changes to this table will be posted on my Kings County Webpage.
-Joel has also reminded me of published research by University of Illinois colleagues of his, in cooperation with entomologist, Brad Higbee (formerly with Wonderful, and now with Trece), which showed pyrethroid resistance development.
+Joel has also reminded me of published research by his University of Illinois colleagues, in cooperation with entomologist, Brad Higbee (formerly with Wonderful, and now with Trece), which showed pyrethroid resistance development.
 At the time of the study, NOW's tolerance to pyrethroid was reportedly as high as 16 times the control group.
 I am told that field failure can begin when tolerance reaches 20-fold.
-Dr. Siegel's colleagues at Illinois University also showed resistance remained stable for at least 10 NOW generations under laboratory conditions.
+Dr. Siegel's colleagues at the University of Illinois also showed resistance remained stable for at least 10 NOW generations under laboratory conditions.
 Although pyrethroids are still effective in the field today, our heavy reliance upon them may come to an end due to resistance.
 Dr. Siegel states that there is also no new chemistry within the pyrethroid class to explore.
 This information makes timing and execution of treatments all the more important.
 Between the difficulty in thoroughly winter sanitizing pistachios, and the thousands of acres of nut crops now present in the southern San Joaquin Valley with varying degrees of NOW management, it is no surprise that attempts to apply IPM principles prove very difficult.
 It is for this reason that I hope to see mass Mating Disruption in pistachio and almond before I take my last breath!

 Table 1.
-Suggested pistachio s spray strategies s for navel orangeworm.
-Dr. Joel Siegel, U JSDA/ARS 00
+Suggested pistachio spray strategies for navel orangeworm.
+Dr. Joel Siegel, USDA/ARS.
+The materials chosen for 1700 DD all have a pyrethroid component for Hemiptera

-Degree Strategy 1 Strategy 2 Strategy 3 Strategy 4 Strategy 5 Strategy 6 Days Single Single Double Mode Double Mode Heavy Pyrethroid Heavy Pyrethroid Mode of Mode of of Action of Action Use@ Use@ Action Action 1,700 LambdaCy Bifenthrin Besiege LambdaCy @LambdaCy @LambdaCy 2,200 Intrepid Altacor Intrepid Intrepid Intrepid Edge MinectoPro 2,700 Altacor Intrepid Altacor+ LambdaCy Besiege @Altacor+Bifenthrin @Intrepid Edge 3,000- Bifenthrin Bifenthrin Intrepid Intrepid @Intrepid+Bifenthrin @Altacor+Bifenthrin 3,200 Edge Edge Note this has a 10 day РНІ
+Degree Strategy 1 Strategy 2 Strategy 3 Strategy 4 Strategy 5 Strategy 6 Days Single Single Double Mode Double Mode Heavy Pyrethroid Heavy Pyrethroid Mode of Mode of of Action of Action Use@ Use@ Action Action 1,700 LambdaCy Bifenthrin Besiege LambdaCy @LambdaCy @LambdaCy 2,200 Intrepid Altacor Intrepid Intrepid Intrepid Edge MinectoPro 2,700 Altacor Intrepid Altacor+ LambdaCy Besiege @Altacor+Bifenthrin @Intrepid Edge 3,000- Bifenthrin Bifenthrin Intrepid Intrepid @Intrepid+Bifenthrin @Altacor+Bifenthrin 3,200 Edge Edge Note this has a 10 day